Non-Abelian axial anomaly, axial-vector duality, and the pseudoscalar glueball

-In order to study how $B(Q^2,s_0)$ depends on $s_0$, we perform a combined fit of the $\eta$ and $\eta'$ TFFs with two parameters $s_0$ and $B$ to the data in the whole available range of $0.62<Q^2<40$ GeV$^2$ \cite{Behrend:1990sr,Gronberg:1997fj,BABAR:2011ad,Acciarri:1998} using TMinuit \cite{James:1975dr}.
-The contour plot of $\chi^2_{\eta+\eta'}/d.o.f.$ is shown in Fig.\ref{fig:11} (for the mixing parameters of EF05 \cite{Escribano:2005qq}, the results for other mixing schemes were found to be similar and are not shown).

-The obtained values of $s_0$ and $B$ for the combined $\eta$ and $\eta'$ data fits for different mixing schemes are listed in Table \ref{table4}.

-As one can see from Table \ref{table4}, the value $s_0\simeq1$ GeV$^2$ is consistent in all considered mixing schemes and it coincides with the value of $s_0$ used in the previous subsection, so all statements and conclusions obtained earlier remain valid.
+The analysis in the previous section was carried out for $s_0=1$ GeV$^2$.
+In order to examine the sensitivity of our approach to $s_0$, we perform a combined fit of the $\eta$ and $\eta'$ TFFs with two parameters $s_0$ and $B$ to the available data \cite{Acciarri:1998,Behrend:1990sr,Gronberg:1997fj,BABAR:2011ad} using TMinuit \cite{James:1975dr}.
+The obtained values of $s_0$, $B$, and the corresponding $\chi^2_{\eta+\eta'}/dof$ for different mixing schemes are listed in Table \ref{table4}.
+As one can see, the obtained value $s_0\simeq1$ GeV$^2$ is consistent in all considered mixing schemes.